lanl/LaGriT/docs/pages/docs/commands/QUALITY.md

 # QUALITY #

 **quality** provides a collection of mesh quality measurements.
 Together with commands in **cmo/addatt** a good summary of mesh metrics can be reported or used for further mesh optimization.
+See [Quality Measures](https://lanl.github.io/LaGriT/pages/docs/QUALITY_sliver_cap_needle_wedge.html).

 ## SYNTAX ##